gomorpheus/morpheus-cli-docs/CLI-Manual.md

                                      Remove instances.
 Default is true.
 Applies to apps only.
         --keep-backups [true|false]  Preserve copy of backups.
 Default is false.
         --preserve-volumes [on|off]  Preserve Volumes.
 Default is off.
 Applies to certain types only.
-        --releaseEIPs [true|false]   Release EIPs.
+        --release-ips [on|off]       Release Floating IPs.
 Default is on.
-Applies to Amazon only.
+Applies to certain types only.
-    -f, --force                      Force Delete
+        --releaseEIPs [on|off]       Alias for Release Floating IPs -f, --force                      Force Delete
         --sigdig DIGITS              Significant digits to display for prices (currency).
 Default is 4.
     -y, --yes                        Auto Confirm